aa29zzjj/Project-2-Client-Server/README.md

 ### Due: Friday October 8, 2021,11:59pm

-:checkered_flag: Submit to Canvas a single .pdf file named Your_Last_Name_First_Name_Project2.pdf.
-This single pdf will contain your responses to the questions marked with a checkered flag.
+:checkered_flag: Submit to Canvas a single PDF file named Your_Last_Name_First_Name_Project2.pdf and a zip of each of the five projects below.
+The single PDF will contain your responses to the questions marked with a checkered flag.
 It is important that you ***clearly label*** each answer with the labels provided below.
 It is also important to ***be prepared*** to demonstrate your working code if we need to verify your submission.
 Be sure to provide your name and email address at the top of the .pdf submission.

+The five projects will be submitted as five zip files, each one will be the zip of your WHOLE IntelliJ project for tasks 1, 2, 3, 4 and 5.
+Each project will contain one client and one server.
+For each project, zip the whole project, you need to use "File->Export Project->To Zip" in IntelliJ.

+Zip the one PDF and the five project zip files into one big zip file for submission.
+Name this final file your_andrew_id.zip.

 ### Learning Objectives: